ToxicFrog/doom-mods/gzap/doc/glossary.md

 categories it wants and the apworld will automatically detect them, but the current list of categories used by the wad scanner is:

-- `key`: keycards, skulls, etc; specific to a single level or cluster
+- `key`: keycards, skulls, etc; specific to a single level or cluster.
+Includes "key-like quest items" like gears, the stone idol, etc.
+- `token`: single-use keys that must be expended in exchange for something.
 - `weapon`: any sort of weapon
 - `powerup`: time-limited or per-level powerups (e.g. radsuits, berserk)
 - `health`: anything that restores health